SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 You can load additional laps from the session database or any other location for comparison using the small button with the "Folder" icon.
 Please note, that deleting a lap from the Telemetry Browser using the *delete* button (the one with the "-" icon) will not remove it from its original location.

+Good to know: If you use the "Open..." button in the dialog, which let's you browse the available telemetry data, you can import telemetry data from ["Second Monitor"](https://gitlab.com/winzarten/SecondMonitor), as long as it has been saved as JSON file, which can be activated in the settings of "Second Monitor".

 #### Strategies

 This tab shows you a list of race stratagies, which are stored in the database.
 Note: Race strategies can be created and stored in the session database using the ["Strategy Workbench"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Strategy-Workbench).